-The Drewry Diesel engines are part of the story of the Mt Lyell Mining and Railway Company since their purchase in 1953.
-The Regatta Point to Dubbil Barril section of the line (travelled on the entire River & Rainforest journey and on occasion part of the Queenstown Explorer journey) is where they were operated.
-When guests travel on the River & Rainforest, they will discover more of the story of these engines' significant contribution to the company’s operations.
+The Drewry Diesel engines are a part of the story of the Mt Lyell Mining and Railway Company and have always operated on the section of line between Regatta Point and Dubbil Barril stations.
+When passengers join us on the River & Rainforest journey, they will discover more of the story of these engines' significant contribution to the company’s operations.